 Thanks for voting and a new poll about the PG kits has been added.

-From July 4th till July 12th I have been doing a short City trip to Hong Kong SAR with John, a friend of mine.
+SAR with John, a friend of mine.
 The idea to guide him in HK rose way back in 2004, but there wasn't a real opportunity till this summer.

 Since John is a KLM employee, he is allowed to take a companion with him and travel with reduced fares.
-For € 196,00 (US$
+For € 196,00 (US$ 275,00) we were able to have a return flight from Amsterdam to Hong Kong.

-The other side of traveling this way, is that you are on the waiting list.
-So, you're stand-by.
-If there are people who don't show up or the flight is not fully booked, we're in.
+booked, we're in.
 Leaving with empty seats is not an option, so the economy people who are overbooked will be upgraded to the World Business Class and if there are stand-by travellers, they can also boarding.

-ate.
+We were not that fortunate.
 We were only travel with these flights on the jump-seat, due to overbooking.

 These seats are used by the flight attendants only for take off an